TOUZOUZ-Adnane/TOUZOUZ-Adnane/README.md

 *July 2023 - September 2023*
 - Spearheaded the development and deployment of a teeth segmentation model, enhancing diagnostic accuracy.

+**Intern | Moulay Ismail University**
+*March 2024 - September 2024*
+- Developed an innovative solution for translating Moroccan sign language using computer vision techniques, contributing to accessibility efforts for the hearing-impaired community.

 ---

 ## 🌐 **Connect with Me**